 - Photos: Chitradurga Photos

 - Take two-way tickets in toll gates if you are returning on the same day and in the same road.
 This will save money:-).
-And while returning, follow the left most lane to save time.
-Total toll price we paid was 288 Rs (by taking two-way tickets wherever possible)
+And while returning, follow the left-most lane to save time.
+The total toll price we paid was 288 Rs (by taking two-way tickets wherever possible)

 - Carry enough water and umbrella while climbing the hill.

 - There are not many good restaurants in Chitradurga town.
 Carry biscuits, snacks with you.